neuefische/wd-flipped-classroom-curriculum/README.md

 ### Formatting

+#### In Session Guides

-- In session guides (mis-)use `code`-blocks to highlight important words
+- (mis-)use `code`-blocks to highlight important words
+- use the schedule at the beginning of the file to describe the course of the session, e.g.
+  - 45 min session / 90 min active learning / 30 min recap
+  - 30 min object session / 45 min object exercises / 30 min array session / 45 min array exercises
+    / 15 min recap
+  - ...

-- In all material that is handed out to students use proper markdown semantics:
+#### In all material which is handed out to students

+Use proper markdown semantics:

 - hightlight words using **bold** text `**bold**`
 - use code block only for code
 - do not highlight written-out abbreviations (keep them as plain text): HTML (Hypertext Markup Language)

 ## To-Do's